Dolphins halt Allen, survive 'butt punt' to beat Bills

 INJURIES

-Bills: WR Jake Kumerow injured his ankle in the first quarter and did not return. … CB Christian Benford injured his hand.
+Bills: WR Jake Kumerow injured his ankle in the first quarter and did not return. … T Spencer Brown, listed with heat illness, did not return. … CB Christian Benford injured his hand.

 UP NEXT: